KtorZ/_blog_/_posts/2015-12-16-alloy_binding_unveil_the_mysteries.markdown

 This syntax assumes that an argument `$model` (no point) has been passed to your controller with one condition.
 It should be an object with a property `__transform` which should also point to an object, empty or not.
 Because Alloy will try to access this property directly, if you omit it, the application will crash at runtime.
+By the by, this object does have to be a Backbone model, yet merely an object which defines a *__transform* attribute.

 You can see the `__transform` property as the result of either the `transform()` or the `toJSON()` methods we mentionned above.
 You can populate this object with properties that need